lidofinance/lido-improvement-proposals/LIPS/lip-38.md

         bytes   pubkey;         // dynamic type placed last so it doesn't break packing of the fields above }

-    /// Called by VEBO: append decoded report intentions to the tail of the
+    /// Called by the TWO: append decoded report intentions to the tail of the
     /// FIFO queue.
-Role-gated; VEBO is the only expected holder of the role. function addWithdrawalIntents(WithdrawalIntent[] calldata intents) external;
+Role-gated; the TWO is the only expected holder of the role. function addWithdrawalIntents(WithdrawalIntent[] calldata intents) external;

     /// Permissionless — pop up to `count` queued intentions and execute each as an